malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 				- language is best understood as a social practice

 - Clase 4: 16.03
-- **

-PRÓXIMA CLASE: LEER EJEMPLOS

-LEER ARTÍCULO SOBRE LA TEORÍA TRANSLANGUAGING (OFELIA GARCÍA) TIENE EL ARTÍCULO EN INGLÉS Y ESPAÑOL - LEERLO EN ESPAÑOL

-El artículo para el examen es el de pennycook: sobre el etiquetismo

-16.03.2021

-Repertorio: forma de comunicar compartidas
+	- Repertorio: forma de comunicar compartidas